sassoftware/restaf-uidemos/README.md

 To get going I recommend the following:

-1. Register a clientid with a secret with the value *secret*.
+1. Register a clientid/secret as follows: viyaapi/secret.

 The details on the clientid I use are shown below.
 Note the grant-types and redirect_uri